zwbx/DFM-Net/README.md

 ## Features
 - High accuracy: Experiments on 6 public datasets demonstrate that the proposed DFM-Net achieves state-of-the-art performance even compared to non-light-weight models.
-- High Speed: cost 140ms on CPU (Core i7-8700 CPU), which is 2.2× faster than the prior fastest efficient model A2dele.
+- High Speed: cost 140ms on CPU (Core i7-8700 CPU), which is **2.2× faster than the prior fastest** efficient model A2dele.
-- Low model size: Without any general model compression technology (such as quantification, distillation), its model size is only 8.5Mb, which is 14.9% of the prior smallest model A2dele.
+- Low model size: Without any general model compression technology (such as quantification, distillation), its model size is only **8.5Mb**, which is **14.9% of the prior smallest** model A2dele.

 ## Easy-to-use to boost your methods
 If you use a depth branch as an affiliate to RGB branch: